g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 Three different industry roles run together in Swift:

 * the Impresario (Tin Pan Alley / Brill / Music Row / Colonel Parker / A&R exec scouting and team-building and hitmaking)
-* the Manufactured Popstar (Kylie / Britney / Katy Perry / Selena / Ariana)
+* the Manufactured Popstar (Kylie / Britney / Katy / Selena / Ariana)
 * the Songwriting Chameleon (Lou Reed / Bowie / Madonna) <a href="#fn:4" id="fnref:4">4</a>

 She appears to be the best in the business at two of these and serviceable at the other. <a href="#fn:12" id="fnref:12">12</a>